farrellit/ec2metadata-role-assumption/README.md

 # Quick Start

-Ensure that `~/.aws/credentials` holds your IAM profiles with keys and secrets.
+Ensure that `~/.aws/credentials` holds your IAM profiles with keys and secrets.   **See note about the default profile**
 ```
 ./setup.sh
-make
+make daemon
 ```

 Now, go to http://169.254.169.254 to select a profile and start assuming roles.